Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 NOTE: Warp Dragging doesn't support auto-circulation.

 - SPACE_ANOMALY entries can now specify "everyPlanet" as a spawnMode.
 Fair warning: This will spam a lot of anomalies, so use sparringly.
 - Added Debug Mode menu item to the Blueshift Settings menu.
 This supersedes the "debugMode" field found in settings.cfg and various part module files.
 - Added Sphere of Influence support for JNSQ's planet Nara.
+- The settings.cfg file has a new parameter: lightYearMeters.
+This lets mods change the distance that 1 light-year represents.
+The default is 9460730472580044 meters (1 real-world light-year).
 - Refactored the tech tree to disperse parts across multiple tech nodes and to unify it with Kerbal Flying Saucers.
+- WBIWarpEngine: Added new field: absoluteMaxSpeed.
+This field defaults to < 1.
+When > 0, the engine's max possible speed is limited to multiples of c- if the value is > 1, or fractions of c- if the value < 1.
 - WBIWarpCoil: Now supports the ability to multiply the warp capacity (and the corresponding resource requirements) based on the selected part variant.
 This is done by adding an EXTRA_INFO node to the appropriate variant.
 Example:

 	VARIANT